ymikasa/free-ibm-cloud-kubernetes-hosting-for-beginner/README.md

 *OR*

-* AWS Account for Route53
+* AWS Account for Route 53

 ## Setup IBM Kubernetes cluster